... The Beta Hero

 To know what Beta's original moiré pattern looked like, we fortunately have very good data from "Day of the Dove," albeit for a short length of time (about 2˝ seconds).
 Still, that has allowed us to offer a concise assessment of what was there.
 Of course, just like in the Alpha hero, it used two overlapping Edmund Scientific #4 radial line patterns; the top transparent layer glued in place while the 1-inch diameter white cardstock layer - attached to a 30-second stopwatch - rotates below, creating the famous "spider" effect that's actually an ever-moving whirl of growing and shrinking arcs: To see if Beta's spider pattern originally behaved like Alpha's - rotating along with the stopwatch, 360 degrees every 30 seconds - we started with the two sharp caps you see above; one early and one late in the shot.
 The goal in each was to "re-circle" the moiré bezel ring, accurately restoring its circular shape and orientation; this to then compare them.
 Nicely in these images we have two consistent reference lines at a near-exact right angle to each other and on planes parallel to the bezel ring: 1) the top edge of the control panel, and 2) the right bottom fold of the control well.
 These lines, when copied and moved to form a box (in red below) around the bezel ring, eventually allowed us to correct for the changing viewing angle and camera-zoom while Kirk lowers the comm in his hands...
 The resulting red parallelograms were righted, skewed back into rectangles, and the bezel rings contained within - at this point ovals - were reduced in the long axis to return them to circles.
 Note that while in 2.4 seconds the stopwatch would have rotated the bottom layer nearly 29 degrees, the spider pattern turned only about 9 degrees: So what's going on here?
 To figure it out, we sought to reproduce in Photoshop this strange motion by shifting around the position of two Pattern #4 layers while rotating one of them.
 And indeed one positioning closely replicates what's in the screenshots; with the bottom rotating layer a tiny 0.008" off-center and the top transparent layer 0.023" off-center to the right (the cyan crosshairs mark the stopwatch axle beneath): According to our study, over the course of the full 30 second stopwatch rotation, the "spider" roughly maintains a vertical orientation but with some wobble, leaning first to the right and then to the left, then back again.
 The first two images in the simulated sequence below, at 0.0 and at 2.5 seconds, contains the portion captured in "Day of the Dove":

-In real life, disks cut to our specifications (along with the bezel rings - see below) would match up about like this: Note - the picture above right is of a precision replica currently under construction by one of our friends that's aiming to perfectly emulate Beta's look in "Dove," and when done a video of its operation will be posted here - to inspire and aid your future builds.
-Early September 2024 update: Beta's missing original moiré disks have been replaced for the sale.
-Its current operation is seen in the YouTube video for a duration of about eight seconds: Since these clips don't show the pattern movement or orientation seen in "Day of the Dove" or any portion of our simulated sequence just above, it can be surmised the disks were neither cut nor positioned as per our measurements, which have been posted here since 2021.
-The new spinning disk also measures from photographs to be approximately 1/16" smaller in diameter than the ±1.01" that's been confirmed via the same pixel ratio method with both Alpha and the original Beta (and posted since 2009): This reduces by about 13 percent the visible area of the new spider pattern. !Moiré Pattern Vertical Gap Next, was the original top transparency installed with the ink-side up, like in Alpha (so the lines are exposed to the outside), or down?
+In real life, disks cut to our exact specifications (along with the bezel rings - see below) would match up about like this: Note - the picture above right is of a precision replica currently under construction by one of our friends that's aiming to perfectly emulate Beta's look in "Dove," and when done a video of its operation will be posted here - to inspire and aid your future builds.
+2024 Refurbishment Details: Beta's missing original moiré disks were replaced for the sale.
+Its operation is seen in the YouTube video for a duration of about eight seconds: Since these clips don't show at all the pattern or orientation seen in "Day of the Dove" nor any portion of our simulated sequence just above, it's obvious the disks were neither cut nor positioned as per our measurements, which have been posted here since 2021.
+The new spinning disk also measures from photographs (using an easy pixel-ratio method, shown below) to be almost exactly 1/16" smaller in diameter than the 1.01" seen in both Beta's original and Alpha's cardstock disks: Thus the surface area of the new spider pattern is only 87 percent that of Wah's original. !Moiré Pattern Vertical Gap Next, was the original top transparency installed with the ink-side up, like in Alpha (so the lines are exposed to the outside), or down?
 You may think this is a trivial aspect, but it's actually huge when the centers of both top and bottom patterns are very close to each other, as they were in Beta.
 The variable at play here is the amount of vertical gap between the two surfaces with printed ink.
 When the two sets are tight together (i.e. the transparency's ink is down, almost touching the spinning layer), the spider arcs appear uniform, dark, and with well-defined edges.
 However, when the ink is up, the vertical separation caused by the mere thickness of the transparency plastic is enough to make room for a shadow to be cast of the top layer onto the bottom (especially when the prop is lit by a point source).
 This "third" set of lines generates unexpected and even bizarre blotchy patterns like those below: Since no evidence of these effects is present in the "Day of the Dove" close-up, it can be reasoned that Beta's original transparency was ink-side down, plus the bottom disk also rotated level and VERY close - studies indicate less than 0.02" - to the transparency's underside.
-Early September 2024 update: The vertical distance between the new transparency and paper disk is more than that, which now creates the blotchy, speckled moiré pattern when the prop is viewed under point source lighting: Transparency Hole Lastly, the original top transparency had the same hole in its center as in Alpha (which is 1/32" or 0.031" in diameter), as per this cap from "Dagger of the Mind", and there is no reason to think Wah wouldn't have used the same drill bit on both: Early September 2024 update: The hole in the replacement transparent layer has been sized from photos via the pixel ratio method to have a diameter of ±0.06, double Alpha's. * * * * * * The
+2024 Refurbishment Details: The vertical distance between the new transparency and paper disk is more than that, which now creates the inauthentic blotchy, speckled moiré pattern when the prop is viewed under point source lighting: Transparency Hole Lastly, a cap from "Dagger of the Mind" tells us the original top transparency had the same hole in its center as does Alpha (which is 1/32" or 0.031" in diameter), and there's no reason to think Wah wouldn't have used the same drill bit on both: 2024 Refurbishment Details: The hole in the replacement transparent layer has been sized from photos via the pixel-ratio method to have a diameter of ±0.06, double Alpha's. * * * * * * The

 subject of moiré patterns is discussed in greater detail on our A